 - Get a sense of how many cases they’re working on and how long their cases are taking.
 Understand whether they’re too busy to devote the amount of time and care you expect them to devote to your case.

 - Find out if the attorney you’re considering hiring has encountered any past problems in their practice.
 Have they been censured or disciplined by a legal or ethics committee in the past?
 You can look this information up before you even contact the attorney so that you don’t waste your time talking to them if they’ve had such issues in the past.

 - Research reviews from past clients on the attorney and the firm.
 Try to read from independent review sites apart from what’s posted on the firm’s site.

-If you’ve been injured in a car accident in the state of Texas and are looking for an attorney to help you settle your claim, contact an experienced car accident lawyer at McDonald Worley to discuss your case.
+If you’ve been injured in a car accident in the state of Texas and are looking for an attorney to help you settle your claim, contact an experienced car accident lawyer in Houston at McDonald Worley to discuss your case.
 With almost 100 years of combined experience defending personal injury victims, you can rest assured that you’re in capable hands.
 The firm offers a free initial consultation with an experienced accident attorney, so you’ve got nothing to lose.

 McDonald Worley handles the following types of car accident cases:

 - Hit-and-run accidents

 - Rollover accidents

 McDonald Worley also has experience with the following injury cases resulting from car accidents: